What is Endometriosis?

 Endometriosis happens when the cells which line the uterus grow in other parts of the abdomen.
 It affects as many as 1 in 10 women, and often causes severe pain which stops them from living their lives normally.

-Although endometriosis can affect fertility, many women who suffer from it can still get pregnant and have children.
+Although the disorder can affect fertility, many women who suffer from it can still get pregnant and have children.

 What causes Endometriosis?